Program overview

 • Control Systems Engineer: Focus on designing and implementing control systems for machinery and processes.

-• Robotics Engineer: Specialize in the design and development of robotic systems for manufacturing and other applications.
+• Robotics Engineer: Specialize in the development and programming of robotic systems for manufacturing and other applications.

-• Embedded Systems Engineer: Work on the design and development of embedded systems for consumer electronics and industrial applications.
+• Embedded Systems Engineer: Work on the design and integration of embedded systems in consumer electronics and industrial applications.

-• Manufacturing Engineer: Optimize manufacturing processes and systems to improve efficiency and productivity.
+• Manufacturing Engineer: Optimize manufacturing processes and improve production efficiency using advanced technologies.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.